Disaster emergency declared

-County Commissioner Greg Felt declared a state of local disaster emergency at 10:28 a.m.
+County Commissioner Greg Felt declared a state of local disaster emergency at about 10:30 a.m.
+Wednesday.

 This means the “occurrence or imminent threat of widespread or severe damage, injury or loss of life or property resulting from the ongoing extreme dry conditions, high winds and Decker Fire and the need for emergency action to avert danger or damage, or loss of life.”